U.N. chief speaks of "grisly reports" from Syria

-BEIRUT/NEW YORK (Reuters) - U.N.
-Secretary-General Ban Ki-moon said on Friday he had received “grisly reports” that Syrian government forces were arbitrarily executing, imprisoning and torturing people in the battle-scarred city of Homs after rebel fighters had fled.
+BEIRUT/UNITED NATIONS (Reuters) - U.N.
+Secretary-General Ban Ki-moon said he had received “grisly reports” that Syrian government forces were arbitrarily executing, imprisoning and torturing people in the battle-scarred city of Homs after rebel fighters had fled.

-The Baba Amro district of Homs became a symbol of resistance to Syrian President Bashar al-Assad after government troops surrounded it with tanks and artillery and shelled it intensively for weeks, killing and wounding civilians cowering in its ruined buildings.

-Rebels withdrew on Thursday in a key moment in the year-old uprising against Assad.
-An official at Syria’s Ministry of Foreign Affairs and Expatriates said the army had ”cleansed Baba Amro from the foreign-backed armed groups of terrorists.
+Ban’s comments came as a wounded British photographer, who escaped Homs earlier this week, said he had witnessed Syrian troops carrying out a massacre in the city’s Baba Amro district, which had become a symbol of a year-long uprising against President Bashar al-Assad.

-Opposition activists said Syrian troops were hunting down and killing insurgents who had stayed to cover their comrades’ retreat.
+Opposition activists told Reuters Syrian troops, who had bombarded the district for weeks, had started hunting down and killing insurgents who had stayed to cover a rebel retreat on Thursday.

+The rebel withdrawal was seen as a major setback for the armed revolt, that began with largely peaceful protests inspired by the “Arab Spring,” but escalated after a bloody government crackdown.

-“A major assault on Homs took place yesterday,” Ban told the 193-nation U.N.
-General Assembly in New York.
+“A major assault on Homs took place yesterday,” Ban told the U.N.
+General Assembly in New York on Friday.
 “Civilian losses have clearly been heavy.
 We continue to received grisly reports of summary executions, arbitrary detentions and torture.”

+In some of his toughest criticism of Damascus to date, Ban added that “this atrocious assault is all the more appalling for having been waged by the government itself, systematically attacking its own people.”

 Syria’s U.N.
 Ambassador, Bashar Ja‘afari, said Ban’s remarks included “extremely virulent rhetoric which confines itself to slandering a government based on reports, opinions or hearsay.”